YuChaoGithub/Knights-Rubbish/build_log.md

 * Set the triggers of level 1-13.
 Tested.
 * Fixed bugs of `BouncyMovement.gd`.
 Adjust the scale of Cliffy's attacks.

+[2018.10.12]
+* Added Go Arrows for level 1-13.
+* Fixed the bug that random movement will provide direction of 0.
+* Added light to Canmera Missle.
+* Redesigned Godotbos.
+* Completed level 1-14.
+Not tested yet.

+[Next]
+* Test level 1-14.
+* Make level 1-15.

 To Do List:
 * Clean up cringy texts.
 * Opensource on GitHub.
 (Add README.md)